 This takeaway shapes how the KMS Technology team approaches every engagement in regulated industries.
 Governance architecture needs to be designed from day one, not retrofitted after deployment.

-Takeaway 5: The Emerging Stack (Digital Twins, IoT, and Quantum AI)
+Takeaway 5: Digital Twins, IoT, and Quantum AI Are Shaping Enterprise AI Strategy

 Not every session at SAS Innovate 2026 was about what’s happening right now.
 Two sessions stood out for their forward-looking content and generated some of the most animated discussion across the four days.